Rocky Balboa (film): Theatrical

-Director's cut
+Director's Cut

 In 2024, Stallone did some minor recuts to the film, but unlike his significant re-editing of Rocky IV, this director's cut is much more conventional.
-It instead just simply edits most of the deleted scenes (included as a bonus feature on the prior Blu-ray disc) into the movie itself.
-However, unlike before, the director's cut features completed versions of these scenes to match the quality of the theatrical footage.
+It simply edits in most of the deleted scenes (included as a bonus feature on the prior Blu-ray disc).
+The director's cut features newly-completed versions of these scenes to match the quality of the theatrical footage.
 The only scenes not included in the director's cut are "Paulie's Girlfriend Moves His Things" and the alternate ending, which are still included as deleted scenes on the Ultra HD Blu-ray release.
 The director's cut runs a total of 116 minutes, 14 minutes longer than the theatrical version.

 Home media

 Rocky Balboa was released in three formats: Blu-ray, DVD and UMD.
 It was released in Region 1 on March 20 and Region 2 on May 21, 2007.
 The film has made $35,622,998 in DVD sales.
-Features on the Blu-ray Disc and DVD include deleted scenes along with an alternate ending (where Rocky wins the split decision instead of Dixon), bloopers, a commentary, and several featurettes.
+Features on the Blu-ray Disc and DVD include deleted scenes along with an alternate ending (where Rocky wins the split decision), bloopers, a commentary and several featurettes.
 In addition, the Blu-ray version features all of the DVD's content in 1080p high definition video.
 On July 16, 2024, the movie got a 4K UHD release, featuring both the theatrical and director's cut versions of the film, carrying over most of the bonus features from the 2007 Blu-ray disc.